Frontend Architecture

 - what each top-level folder owns

-- when code should live in
+- when code MUST live in

-2. Architecture Summary
+2. Architecture Rules

 The repo uses a feature-sliced frontend structure with a small shared core.